aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 ### Support for Indra's Net

 11. I have so far made arguments 3 and 4 to support an ontology which is an infinite plurality of possible universes.
-It doesn't seem outright impossible that our universe could exist while at the same time some completely distinct universe also exists, nor that ontology couldn't accomodate infinite existences.
+It doesn't seem outright impossible that our universe could exist while at the same time some completely distinct universe also exists, nor that ontology couldn't accommodate infinite existences.

 12. There is traditionally a conflict between viewing Ontology as Monist versus a Plurality of Universes.
 I believe there is an ontological representation that overcomes the traditional contradiction of Ontological Monism vs. Ontological Plurality of Universes, which is Indra's Net.